HassanSajjad-302/HMake/README.md

 This will compile 2 header-units.
 One will contain all the ```stl``` includes.
 While one will contain only ```Windows.h```.
+On Linux, this also compile 2 with different contents.
 This is set up in ```Configuration::initialize```.

 ### Example 8